Pancreatitis In Your Cat

 X-rays are not very helpful in diagnosing pancreatitis.
 But your veterinarian may suggest them to rule out other problems that might be causing your cat’s abdominal pain.

-Endoscopy/ Exploratory Surgery and Biopsy
+Endoscopy/ Exploratory Surgery Or Ultrasound-Guided Biopsy

 Additional Warmth When Appropriate

-Medications To Control Diarrhea and Vomiting
+Medications To Control Vomiting And Diarrhea

 Analgesics To Control Pain